Chart Color Schemes

 Runcorn is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Runcorn has a culturally diverse population, with 57.9% speaking a language other than English at home and 55.7% born overseas.
-Christianity is the main religion, accounting for 36.5%.
-The 'Other' religious category comprises 8.3%, compared to None% in Greater Brisbane.
+Runcorn has a high level of cultural diversity, with 57.9% of its population speaking a language other than English at home and 55.7% born overseas.
+Christianity is the main religion in Runcorn, comprising 36.5% of the population.
+The category 'Other' comprises 8.3%, which is higher compared to None% across Greater Brisbane.

 Frequently Asked Questions - Diversity